About the Summit

 • Jose Cancelas, MD, PhD, CABP; Dana-Farber Cancer Institute and AABB Incoming President

-• David Schmal; FACT Chief Executive Officer
+• David Schmahl; FACT Chief Executive Officer

 • Vinod K. Prasad, MD, FRCP; bluebird bio